nuruddinriaz/after_install_ubuntu/README.md

 ## To install `npm`...
 `sudo apt-get install npm`

-# To install xampp on ubuntu...
+# To install xampp in ubuntu...
-1. Go to the directory where you saved .run file.
+1. `Go to the directory where you saved .run file.`
 2. `sudo chmod +x xampp-linux-x64-7.2.0-0-installer.run`
 3. `sudo ./xampp-linux-x64-7.2.0-0-installer.run`